YCChenVictor/blog-frontend/src/posts/software/system-design/main.md

 #### Step 2: Make Reasonable Assumptions

-* Based on step 1, given each requirement, we need to think about Feasibility, Impact Analysis, Scalability and Extensibility
+Based on step 1, given the requirements, we need to think about Feasibility, Impact Analysis, Scalability and Extensibility.
+We can just consider these factors and finish features first and then optimize them later.

 * Feasibility
-  * technical constraints
+  * Technical constraints
-  * resource availability
+  * Resource availability
-  * time constraints
+  * Time constraints
 * Impact Analysis
-  * functionality
+  * Functionality
-  * performance
+  * Performance
-  * security
+  * Security
-  * user experience
+  * User experience
 * Scalability and Extensibility
-  * increasing user load
+  * Increasing user load
-  * additional features
+  * Additional features
-  * integration with new technologies
+  * Integration with new technologies

 #### Step 3: Draw the Major Components (on whiteboard)